ESPresense/AsyncWiFiSettings/README.md

 ## Description

-This is a very simple, and somewhat naive, WiFi configuration manager for ESP32 and ESP8266 programs written in the Arduino framework.
+This is a very simple, and somewhat naive, WiFi configuration manager for ESP32 programs written in the Arduino framework.
 It will allow you to configure your WiFi network name (SSID) and password via a captive portal: the ESP becomes an access point with a web based configuration page.